Fix some hlint suggestions #132

 How configurable is

-?There are some good changes in there, but many of these changes that save a few characters feel rather code-golfy and not worth the effort in my opinion.
+hlint?There are some good changes in there, but many of these changes that save a few characters feel rather code-golfy and not worth the effort in my opinion.
 Take the removal of redundant

-will become non-redundant.
+dos: For many of those cases, if the relevant code gets changed in the future, it is very likely that thedowill become non-redundant.
 And you gain nothing from saving a whitespace and two characters.I approve of anything that has to do with alignment, as that has a significant effect on readability.

 For other stuff I really don't see the point in even reviewing the individual cases.
 Sorry.